Morrisons has launched a line of carbon neutral eggs from hens that are fed on the supermarket's food waste.

 Morrisons has been working with farmers to create net zero carbon farm ‘models’ which look at neutralising emissions through whole lifecycles and farm footprints.

-NFU food business relationships adviser Annabel James said: “We are pleased to see Morrisons working in partnership with farmers to establish working models which support farmers on their journey to net zero”
+NFU food business relationships adviser Annabel Bagshaw said: “We are pleased to see Morrisons working in partnership with farmers to establish working models which support farmers on their journey to net zero”